Fritz Wilson

-Fred C. Wilson (August 2, 1928 – 2007) was an American racecar driver from Denver, Colorado.
+Fred C. Wilson (August 2, 1928 – May 1, 2007) was an American racecar driver from Denver, Colorado.

 Trivia

-He won a race on three wheels, only to be disqualified.
+Wilson won a race on three wheels, only to be disqualified.

-He led the 1st laps of the 1st Daytona 500, only to have engine failure in the beginning of the race.
+He led the first laps of the 1st Daytona 500, only to have engine failure in the beginning of the race.
 This rendered him the nickname "Fritz-fritzy", applying the common phrase "on the fritz" to his name, in reference to his vehicle malfunction.